NickiSibbern/OpenTelemetry.Heartbeat/README.md

 when configuring make sure that the `interval` defined in appsettings.heartbeatsettings is greater than the `timeout` specified in the heartbeat.json files, otherwise the worker will not be able to keep up with the probes.

+## How to use
+Run the Service and configure the appsettings.json files to point to the folder where the heartbeat.json files are located.

+when deploying a new service, call the endpoint POST /monitors to add a new monitor. see swagger for more details.

 ## Why
 [OpenTelemetry HttpStatucCheck reciever](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/httpcheckreceiver/documentation.md) required that all urls be known at the deployment time of the collector.
-This worker is intended to be used where you do not know the urls beforehand and you do not have any service discovery mechanism in place.
+This worker is intended to be used in a setup where you do not know the urls beforehand and you do not have any service discovery mechanism in place.

-## How to use